-The Company is not disclosing the remuneration of Directors and KMPs (who are not Directors or the CEO) of the Group as it believes that such disclosure is disadvantageous to the retention of personnel and business interests of the Group.
-Instead, the Company discloses the remuneration in bands of \$\$250,000.
-For the same reason, the Company is also not disclosing the names and the aggregate remuneration of the Group's KMPs (who are not Directors or the CEO) except for those as disclosed on page 76 of the audited financial statements.
+The Company is not disclosing the remuneration of each of the two KMPs (who are not Directors or the CEO) of the Group or the aggregate remuneration of the Group's KMPs (who are not Directors or the CEO) except for those as disclosed on page 80 of the audited financial statements.
 The Group is of the view that disclosure of such information increases the risk of poaching by the Group's business competitors and would negatively impact the competitive edge of the Group.
 The Group has disclosed under Principle 7 its remuneration policies, and the relationship between corporate performance, value creation and its KMPs' remuneration.
-Taken as a whole, the Group believes that the disclosures provided are sufficiently transparent in providing an understanding of the remuneration of its Directors and KMPs, consistent with the intent of Principle 8 of the 2018 Code.
+Taken as a whole, the Group believes that the disclosures provided are sufficiently transparent in providing an understanding of the remuneration of its KMPs, consistent with the intent of Principle 8 of the 2018 Code.